jmhays/biop-web/lectures/Lecture5.md

 ---
 layout: post
-title: Thermodynamics: First and Second Laws
+title: First and Second Laws of Thermodynamics
 ---

 ### Definitions